 - Proof of completion of any court-ordered rehabilitation programs (including VASAP);

 - Proof of an SR22 certificate of insurance from the insurance company; and

 - Payment of DMV reinstatement fees.

 Charlottesville DUI Defense Attorney

 It is important to understand the driving penalties associated with a DUI conviction and how to fight drunk driving charges to you don't lose your license.
 A one-time event should not put your license at risk.
-If you or a loved one is facing DUI charges in the Charlottesville, Virginia area, contact attorney Thomas M. Wilson today for a free consultation.
+If you or a loved one is facing DUI charges in the Charlottesville, Virginia area, Contact me today for a free consultation.